Criminal Background Check — Country Guide

 Keep Originals Paired

 The original CRC certificate and its apostille must travel together — never staple, separate, or alter them.
-Korean consular officers check both documents side by side at the visa interview.
+Korean consular officers check both documents side by side during visa document review.

 Photocopy After Apostille

 Make a photocopy of the fully apostilled CRC before shipping it to Korvia.
-If the Korean consulate asks for a copy during your E-2 interview, you'll have one ready — without this, you may need to re-issue the whole CRC.
+Visa interviews are generally not required for E-2-2, but if the Korean consulate asks for a copy during document review, you'll have one ready — without this, you may need to re-issue the whole CRC.

 Felonies & Misdemeanors = Ineligible